Carl Peterson: NFL League Office and Pro Football Hall of Fame

-Philanthropy, activities and awards
+Philanthropy, Activities and Awards

 Peterson serves on the National Board for the Maxwell Football Club and serves as chairman of the board of trustees for the Pop Warner Little Scholars organization.
 He is a member of the International World Presidents Organization (IWPO) and serves on the board of the Third and Long Foundation, founded by the late Pro Football Hall of Famer Derrick Thomas.
 Peterson was inducted into the Pennsylvania Sports Hall of Fame in 2009, into the Missouri Sports Hall of Fame in 2005 and into the Long Beach (CA) Sports Hall of Fame in 2003.
 Other honors he has received include: the 2002 Pop Warner Award for Excellence in Athletics, the 2001 Pro Football Executive Award (All-American Football Foundation), the '98 Maxwell Football Club Reds Bagnell Award for Outstanding Contributions to the Game of Football, and the '98 Special Achievement Award for Professional Athletics, presented by the Greater Kansas City Sports Commission.
-In 2012, Peterson won the Pete Rozelle Award presented by the Touchdown Club of New Orleans for his time as president, General Manager and CEO of the Kansas City Chiefs and chairman for USA Football.
-In 2016, Peterson received the Ellis Island Medal of Honor from the National Ethnic Coalition of Organizations, which pays homage to the immigrant experience and the contribution made to America by immigrants and their children.
-His father Eric arrived at Ellis Island from Sweden in 1917 as an eight-year old.
+In 2012, Peterson won the Pete Rozelle Award presented by the Touchdown Club of New Orleans for his time as president, general manager and CEO of the Kansas City Chiefs and chairman for USA Football.
+In 2016, Peterson received the Ellis Island Medal of Honor from the National Ethnic Coalition of Organizations, which pays homage to the contribution made to America by immigrants and their children.
+Peterson was presented with the Missouri Sports Hall of Fame 2023 President's Award for his long-time support and efforts for the state's sporting scene.
+He received the 2023 Sergeant Major Pete Haas Semper Fidelis Award from the Marine Corps Law Enforcement Foundation for his contributions to professional football.

 Personal

-Peterson is married to the former Lori K. Larson of Scandia, Kansas, a graduate of the University of Kansas with a degree in architectural design.
-She worked in sports architectural design with Ellerbe Becket, HOK, Populous and Meis architects, rising to associate principal in the last three firms.
-They make their residence in the village of Loch Lloyd, Mo., and also on the MS The World, a private residential cruise ship.
+Peterson and his wife Lori have one daughter Dawn.
+They live in Kansas City, MO.